notwa/rc/README.md

 ### [bak](/sh/bak#L6)

-backup files by copying each and appending ".bak" to their names. this calls itself recursively to avoid clobbering existing backups.
+backup files by creating copies and appending ".bak" to their names. this calls itself recursively to avoid clobbering existing backups.

 ```